Raymond112514/Machine-Translation-with-Attention/README.md

   <p>Figure 2: Training and validation loss</p>
 </div>

-From the graph, it is evident that after 10-15 epochs, the validation loss reaches its minimum.
-The model parameters at epoch 13 are used for testing, resulting in a validation loss of 0.742.
+From the graph, we see that after 10-15 epochs, the validation loss reaches its minimum.
+The model parameters at epoch 13 are used for testing.
+The validation loss at that point is 0.742.

 ## Model Evaluation

+After the model has been trained, both greedy search and beam search method is used to convert the logits into sentences.
+The test loss for the trained model is 0.809.
+A few samples of the outputted sentence is duplicated below.

+#### Greedy search